New publications

-Scientists managed to find out how the brain is damaged in Down syndrome
+Scientists have been able to figure out how the brain is damaged in Down syndrome

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.